Gbajabiamila offers NLC palliatives to avert strike

 “Shutting down the markets, banks and other places of work is my worry, I am concerned about the people,” he said.

-Gbajabiamila said that there was the need for every Nigerian to be properly metered in order to capture the true cost, adding that the lawmakers would consider metering in the 2021 budget.
+Mr Gbajabiamila said that there is need for every Nigerian to be properly metered in order to capture the true cost, adding that the lawmakers would consider metering in the 2021 budget.

-The President of NLC, Ayuba Wabba, said that the increase in electricity tariff and hike in fuel price had eroded the purchasing power of Nigerian workers.
+The President of NLC, Ayuba Wabba, said that the increase in electricity tariff and hike in fuel price has eroded the purchasing power of Nigerian workers.

-Wabba commended the speaker for the intervention, adding that he had consistently represented the interest of Nigerians.
+Mr Wabba commended the speaker for the intervention, adding that he has consistently represented the interest of Nigerians.

 The NLC president said there was a valid court judgment nullifying the electricity tariff, adding that the judgment of the National Industrial Court asking NLC to stop its planned strike could not be sustained.

-Wabba insisted that the NLC would go ahead with the strike if its demands were not met by the Federal Government before the expiration of the ultimatum.
+Mr Wabba insisted that the NLC would go ahead with the strike if its demands were not met by the federal government before the expiration of the ultimatum.

 Comments